 Bottom Line: If you already own a clip or holster, this bear spray and its slightly lower price tag will be great for you.
 This is especially true if you’re going on a long backpacking or camping trip that requires a lot of gear; the can is so lightweight that you’ll barely notice it’s there.

 Personal Security Products Maximum Strength and Accurate Bear Spray

 This is among the best all-around bear sprays that you can purchase at an affordable price.

-If you ever go camping, backpacking, or hiking in an area where there is even a remote possibility of running into a bear, bear spray is absolute must have.
-Not only for your safety but the safety of anyone with you.
-Hopefully you’ll never need to use it—but better to have bear spray on hand and not need it than be caught in a situation where you need it and you didn’t bother to buy any.
+If you go camping, backpacking, or hiking in an area where there is even a remote possibility of running into a bear, bear spray is a must-have, not only for your safety but the safety of those with you.
+Hopefully, you’ll never need to use it—but it’s better to have bear spray on hand and not need it than be caught in a situation where you need it and didn’t bother to buy any.